 At the University of Konstanz, I have been associated with the Zukunftskolleg, the Department of Sociology, and the Cluster of Excellence “The Politics of Inequality” since May 2024.
 I was previously a postdoctoral fellow at the FGV São Paulo Law School’s Center for Law and Political Economy.
 I studied law at the University of São Paulo (Ph.D., 2022; B.A., 2016), where I was associated with the Law and Policy Research Group.
-During my doctoral studies, I was a visiting fellow at the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation.
+During my doctoral studies, I was a Democracy Visiting Fellow at the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation.

 Picture: Weekend Argus, 19 June 1993 edition